-- 9th Circuit, Barack Obama, Betty Fletcher, Canada, Columbia Law School, Cornell Law School, Law School Deans, Law Schools, NYU Law School, Office of Legal Counsel, Ruth Bader Ginsburg, Solicitor General's Office, Supreme Court, Supreme Court Clerks
+- 9th Circuit, Barack Obama, Betty Fletcher, Canada, Law School Deans, Law Schools, Office of Legal Counsel, Ruth Bader Ginsburg, Solicitor General's Office, Supreme Court, Supreme Court Clerks

 The thousands of NYU faithful crowding Washington Square park last night unleashed a torrent of cheers upon seeing plumes of white smoke arising from Furman Hall, signaling the selection of a new dean for the School of Law.

 The hiring comes after former Dean Ricky Revesz announced that he was stepping down from the post he held for the last 11 years (though Revesz will remain on faculty at NYU, sort of a Dean Emeritus).

 - Barack Obama, Biglaw, Law Firm Mergers, Law Professors, Law School Deans, Law Schools, Midsize Firms / Regional Firms, Morning Docket, Politics, Sandra Day O'Connor, SCOTUS, Supreme Court, William Rehnquist